dianaelena1/dianaelena1/ReadMe.md

 :pushpin: Senior IT Consultant at msg-systems Romania \
 :mortar_board: Phd Student at Technical University of Cluj-Napoca\
 :pushpin: I’m eager to collaborate with other content creators\
-:rocket: My goal for 2024 is to get better at FE technologies in general
+:rocket: My goal for 2025 is to get better at Front/Back end technologies

 ## **Projects**